-CERTIFICATION LAB (9M) FORMERLY: WDT 141 3 credits
+CERTIFICATION LAB (9M)

 This course is designed to enhance skills with the shielded metal arc welding process on carbon steel plate using groove joints without backing.
 Emphasis is placed on joint preparation, fit-up, and welding groove joints without backing in the 1G, 2G, 3G, and 4G positions using electrodes in the F3 and F4 group.
 Upon completion, students should be able to perform groove welds on carbon steel plate with the prescribed electrodes in the 1G, 2G, 3G, and 4G positions in accordance with AWS D1.1 structural welding code.